xtasysensei/vultest/README.md

-# 🕷Vultest 🕷
+<h1 align="center"> 🕷Vultest 🕷<h1>

-## Automatic Web Vulnerability Scanner
+ <h2 align="center"> Automatic Web Vulnerability Scanner<h2>

-This is a terminal-based web vulnerability scanner.
+Vultest is a terminal-based web vulnerability scanner written in **Python**.
-It is a Python script that test a given URL against well-known vulnerabilities.
+It is a script that crawls and tests a given URL against well-known vulnerabilities.

 ## Main Features